 If you bought silver on Monday and sold it on Tuesday, you would have lost 16.7% of your investment.
 This is due to the 20% VAT mark-up you had paid to HMRC on top of the real silver price.

 The inclusion of VAT on the sale of any silver bullion products effectively acts like a 16.7% initial investment fee.
 This makes straightforward investments in physical silver deeply unattractive to British investors.

-Learning Points Summary – How to Reduce the Cost of Investing
+How to Reduce or Eliminate the Cost of Investing

-- An investing cost is an investment loss.
-In the investment world, you rarely ‘get what you pay for’.
+An investing cost is an investment loss.
 Apply scepticism to every fee you incur and challenge whether you can pay less.

-- Cost-cutting is an unbeatable strategy for increasing your portfolio value.
-This is because slashing fees will improve your net return without increasing your risk.
-Like diversification, it’s a no brainer.
+Cost-cutting is an unbeatable strategy to increase your portfolio value.
+Lower fees is a higher return without higher risk.
+Like diversification, it's a no brainer.

-- Independent financial advice is an expensive product.
-You may not be told how much it will cost until you are about to sign-up to an investment plan.
-If you have simple financial circumstances, it is likely you will only need a simple investing strategy.
-Before you choose to hire an IFA, invest a few hours in books or an online course.
+Independent financial advice is an expensive product.
+Simple financial circumstances only require a simple investing strategy.
+Therefore before you choose to hire an IFA, invest a few hours in books or an online course.
 You may find that you are confident enough to reconsider whether advice is necessary after you have demystified the subject.

-- Never pay an ‘upfront’ or initial investment fee to access a fund.
-These are getting rarer but do still exist.
-You can always avoid these by shopping around.
+Never pay an 'upfront' or initial investment fee to access a fund.
+You can always avoid these by shopping around for alternative funds.

-- When researching stockbrokers, consider your trading frequency.
-Use this to calculate a combined trading and platform fee.
-This will give a realistic basis to compare the true cost of platforms for you personally.
+When researching stockbrokers, consider your trading frequency.
+Use this to calculate a total trading and platform fee.
+This will give a realistic basis to compare the true cost of platforms.